 Patients who successfully complete prostate cancer treatment tend to experience two primary emotions.
-They are relieved that the cancer has been eliminated, but also apprehensive about what the future holds.
+They are relieved that cancer has been eliminated, but also apprehensive about what the future holds.

 What to Expect After Prostate Cancer and Removal